AP sources: Biden to pause oil and gas sales on public lands

 AP sources: Biden to pause oil and gas sales on public landsNew

-WASHINGTON (AP) — President Joe Biden is set to announce a wide-ranging moratorium on new oil and gas leasing on U.S. lands and waters, as his administration moves quickly to reverse Trump administration policies on energy and the environment and address climate change.
-Two people with knowledge of Biden’s plans outlined the proposed moratorium, which will be announced Wednesday.
-The move follows a 60-day suspension of new drilling permits for U.S. lands and waters announced last week and follows Biden’s campaign pledge to halt new drilling on federal lands and water as part of his plan to address climate change.
+WASHINGTON (AP) — President Joe Biden is set to announce a wide-ranging moratorium on new oil and gas leasing on U.S. lands and waters, reversing Trump administration policies on energy and the environment.
+The move follows a 60-day suspension of new drilling permits for U.S. lands and waters announced last week.
+Biden is also expected to direct officials to conserve 30% of the country’s lands and ocean waters in the next 10 years and elevate climate change to a national security priority.
+He will direct all U.S. agencies to use science and evidence-based decision-making in federal rule-making.
+That’s according to two people familiar with Biden’s plan who spoke on condition of anonymity before the announcement.